microsoft/Mastering-the-Marketplace/saas/labs/lab4-create-webhook/README.md

 There is no need to do this to consider yourself done with this lab, but you now have all the elements in place needed to manage a SaaS offer subscription purchase.
 To exercise all steps of the process do the following.

 1. Purchase the SaaS offer either through Partner Center or as a private offer in the Azure Portal.
-1. After go to the landing page to activate the subscription.
+1. Go to the landing page to activate the subscription.
 1. Use the Publisher Portal to activate the subscription, changing its state to **Subscribed**.
 1. **Cancel the subscription** from the **Subscribed** subscription through the SaaS management tool in the Azure portal.
 1. Watch the webhook function get called with the full payload of the unsubscribed event.

-**Congratulation!** You have finished this lab.
+**Congratulations!** You have finished this lab.

 If you are in a live class setting, please raise your hand in Microsoft Teams to indicate you are done with the lab.